 Clean and healthy water should be colorless and odorless.
-Hence, it must be disturbing to suddenly find your water smell like sewer gas.
-Not only does it feel disgusting, but it will also make you worry about your family’s health.
+Hence, it must be disturbing to suddenly find your water smelling like sewer gas.
+It feels disgusting, but it will also make you worry about your family’s health.
 How can this happen, and what can you do about it?

-First, it is best to inspect where the smell is coming from.
-You can take an empty glass and fill it with the water directly flowing from your faucet.
-If the water is odorless, colorless, and tastes normal, then the smell might be coming from your drain.
-This is most often the case.
+First, it is best to find out where the smell is coming from.
+For example, you can take an empty glass and fill it with the water directly flowing from your faucet.
+If the water is odorless, colorless, and tastes normal, the smell might come from your drain.
+Unfortunately, this is most often the case.

-It is the bacteria in your drains that produce the foul smell of hydrogen sulfide gas.
-These bacteria grow in the food waste, soaps, and other materials from your sink.
+The bacteria in your drains produce the foul smell of hydrogen sulfide gas.
+These bacteria grow in your sink’s food waste, soaps, and other materials.
 The hydrogen sulfide gas will fill your drain so that sometimes you can smell it if you get close to your sink.
-When the faucet is turned on, the water flows into the sink drain, forcing all the gas to go upward.
+For example, when the faucet is turned on, the water flows into the sink drain, forcing all the gas to go upward.
 This smelly gas will get to your nose.

-You can smell the stench of hydrogen sulfide when it reaches a level of at least 0.5 parts per million (ppm).
+You can smell the stench of hydrogen sulfide when it reaches at least 0.5 parts per million (ppm).
 When it gets to 1 ppm, the smell will be musty.
-At the level of 2 ppm, it will smell like rotten eggs.
+Finally, at 2 ppm, it will smell like rotten eggs.

 Your water heater could also cause your water to smell like sewer gas.
-The anaerobic bacteria from the water source will create a reaction when it meets with the sulfur, magnesium, and anodes in the heater.
-This usually occurs when the water heater is off for a long period, like when you leave your house for a vacation.
+This is because the anaerobic bacteria from the water source will create a reaction when it meets with the sulfur, magnesium, and anodes in the heater.
+This usually occurs when the water heater is off for an extended period, like leaving your house for a vacation.

 What to Do